 Dark Matter Cosmic Web Simulation.
 Image Credit: The Millennium Simulation Project

-Hi all!
-I’m Sophia Gad-Nasr, aka Astropartigirl (as in, Astroparticle Girl, not Astro-party-girl, although I can’t say I mind space parties).
-You may know me on Twitter as @Astropartigirl.
-I’m working on my PhD in physics at UC Irvine with a focus on cosmology and astroparticle theory.
-I study dark matter and just like picking the Universe apart to figure out its properties and what it’s made of using simulations!
+Hello all!
+I’m Sophia Gad-Nasr, and I completed my PhD in physics at UC Irvine with a focus on cosmology and astroparticle theory.
+My research focuses on figuring out what the universe is made of, and how it grows, using simulations!
 I work on a type of dark matter beyond the Cold Dark Matter paradigm—Self-Interacting Dark Matter.
 You can read about this type of dark matter, and others, in a blog post I wrote.

 I have a particular fondness for hamsters!
 Some of you may remember Neutrini, the tinisymmetric partner of the Neutrino (I created tinisymmetry for hamsters, and other animals and pets).